 Here in the UK the Winter solstice is behind us and the days are slowly getting lighter.
 Brighter days for investing surely await too.

-You can watch the CIO Lens video by clicking play at the top of this page.
+You can watch the CIO Lens video below.

 The views and opinions contained herein are those of Schroders’ investment teams and/or Economics Group, and do not necessarily represent Schroder Investment Management North America Inc.’s house views.
 These views are subject to change.
 This information is intended to be for information purposes only and it is not intended as promotional material in any respect.